 The BEAD priorities also align with the State of California's proposal to utilize the BEAD funds.
 California's internal modeling suggests that the funds available through BEAD could possibly provide for fiber-to-the-premises to a substantial portion of unserved locations in California.
 However, the CPUC believes it will be challenging to do so given current inflationary pressures and projected demand for broadband construction labor and materials during the BEAD deployment process.
 California will work to efficiently utilize BEAD funds to serve as many unserved locations, underserved locations, and CAIs as possible consistent with the BEADmandated prioritization.
 The State will consider how to best leverage existing broadband programs to support California's goals under Broadband for All, which align with the goals for BEAD.
-The CPUC is in the process of considering how these programs can be used in conjunction with BEAD and other programs to further broadband expansions by municipal and nonprofit entities in areas that have experienced historic disinvestment.
+The CPUC is in the process of considering how these programs can be used in conjunction with BEAD and other programs to support does not be programs to support and other programs to support.